LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 unit tests in Logtalk.
 The `lgtunit_messages.lgt` source file defines the default translations for the messages printed when running unit tests.
-These messages can be intercepted to customize output, e.g. to make it less verbose, or to integrate this tool with e.g. GUI IDEs.
+These messages can be intercepted to customize output, e.g. to make it less verbose, or for integration with e.g. GUI IDEs and continuous integration servers.
 For more information on these entities, open the `docs/tools.html` file in a web browser.

 This framework can be used for testing both Logtalk and Prolog code.
 However, some features (notably, code coverage) are only available when testing Logtalk